yusufskebbe/Weather-App/README.md

 # Weather-App
-Weather app depands on your loaction you can find source code in master branch
+Weather app depands on your loaction. you can find source code in master branch
 Simple app gets the API from OpenWeather.